Amol2709/Ace/readme.md

 9. GET: getAllFarmerinfo() : http://127.0.0.1:8000/api/get-allfarmer-info/<language_code>/ : Fetch all Information in language Specified.
 10. GET: getFarmerinfo_ID() :  http://127.0.0.1:8000/api/get-allfarmer-info/<id>/<language_code>/ : Fetch Infromation based on ID.
 11. For Api Authentication we are using DRF (Django Rest Framework) in built Token Based Authentication.
+12. For Api Doc We have Used Swagger-UI (for DRF)

 ---